tamu-edu/rad_lab_rad_cad_documentation/docs/basic-geometry-features/8020-feature.md

 ## Tips and General Thoughts

-1) If you need 2x1 or 2x2 geometries, you could either use this feature and then mirror the bodies, or use the mcmaster downloads
+1. If you need 2x1 or 2x2 geometries, you could either use this feature and then mirror the bodies, or use the mcmaster downloads.

-2) this feature is mainly useful for its easily adjustable length
+2. this feature is mainly useful for its easily adjustable length.